Module 6 of 12 · Async + Virtual

 Competent Coordinator

-Floods every channel and CCs the world — mistakes message volume for alignment, so the signal gets lost.
+Floods every channel and CCs everyone, mistaking message volume for alignment, so the important information is lost.

 At risk here